Lespremeto/leoatchina-vim/README.markdown

 **PLEASE FORGIVE ME FOR MY POOR ENGLISH!!**

 # Introduction
 This is **leoatchina** vim config forked from [spf13-vim:steve francia's vim distribution](https://github.com/spf13/spf13-vim).
 I sincerely thank him for great job.
-But meet my needs,I have changed lots of settings.
+But in order to meet my furthers needs,I have changed lots of settings.
 And now it is suitable for vim/gvim/nvim for linux/max/windows

 You can find spf13's origin config at http://vim.spf13.com or https://github.com/spf13/spf13-vim.